GabsEdits/quick-links/README.md

 The `color` property is a CSS color value that represents the card's background color.
 You can customize this value to any color you like, using `rgba`, `hex`, `hsl`, or any other CSS color format.

 The `subject`, `details`, and `date` properties are self-explanatory and can be customized to your liking.
-The `date` and `details` properties is optional and can be removed if not needed.
+The `date` and `details` properties are optional and can be removed if not needed.

+There is no limit to the number of cards you can add to the `index.md` file.
+You can add as many cards as you like, and they will be displayed on the page.

 ### Other Options